dive-be/php-enum-utils/README.md

 ### Assertable

-> This relies on the enum names being in PascalCase, which is also recommended by the official PHP docs.
+> This relies on the enum names being in PascalCase, which follows [Larry Garfield's RFC](https://wiki.php.net/rfc/enumerations).

 Allows you to make assertions on enum instances using predicate functions: